Alvise88/zero-turnaround-cicd-with-dagger/GUIDE.md

 }
 ```

-The next pipeline phase is linting
+Dockerfile is not used to build calc image; the next pipeline phase is linting

 ```go
 func (calc Calc) Lint(ctx context.Context) error {